sveinung/writings/continuous_delivery_value.md

 ----------------------

-Between the team developing the product and the customers using it, there is a feedback loop: The creation and delivery of the product, the customers usage of it, the interpretation of this usage, and the final decision making with possible changes to the product and the strategy.
+Between the team developing the product and the customers using it, there is a feedback loop: The development and delivery of the product, the customers usage of it, the interpretation of this usage, and the final decision making with possible changes to the product and the strategy.
 Delivering continuously shortens the feedback loop, which enables us to learn more—and more rapidly—about our customers and making the correct decisions faster.

-("The developers of a product often have several layers between them and the customer.
-Shorter feedback loops means fewer and more rapid code changes, which will increase the developers understanding of what the customer wants.
+The developers of a product often have several layers between them and the customer.
+Smaller code changes delivered often means shorter feedback loops, which will increase the developers understanding of what the customer wants.
 This improvement can lead to improved decisions and technical innovation that are more aligned with what the user wants.
-The more you know your customers, the easier it is to build the right thing.")
+The more you know your customers, the easier it is to build the right thing.

 Increased responsiveness
 ------------------------